Sad News - Marie H. Martin, Faculty

 Sad News - Dennis Seniff, Class of 1968

 Dennis Seniff, Class of 1968, died in November of 1990 due to complications with cancer.
-Our association sent $207.00 donation to the University of the South in Sewanee, Tennessee, in his name - as was his family's request.
+Fellow classmates sent $207 donation to the University of the South in Sewanee, Tennessee, in his name - at the request of his family.
 He will be greatly missed.